-Recently, however another photo has come to my attention that I think clears up this mystery.
-The Halibut was severely damaged in an aircraft born depth charge attack on 13 November 1944.
+The next photo has been oftentimes reported to be Shad on 21 Mar 1944 with what looks like a very unusual Mod 2 low bridge.
+This photo has been misidentified several times, and actually shows the Halibut, making her way home to the states after barely surviving a horrific aircraftborne depth charge attack on 13 November 1944.
 Only through heroic efforts by her crew was the terribly damaged Halibut able to return safely to port.
 Examined by engineers at Saipan, Pearl Harbor, and San Francisco she was deemed to be beyond economical repair.
-Temporarily patched up she sailed from San Francisco on 16 February 1945 for New London were she was decommissioned there on 18 July 1945.
+Temporarily patched up with her fairwater partially rebuilt she sailed from San Francisco on 16 February 1945 for New London.